ranrosenzweig/video-streaming-microservices/README.md

 * ***Metadata*** - Records details and metadata about each video.
 * ***Video storage*** - Responsible for storing and retrieving videos from external cloud storage.

-## Booting a microservice (might need install MongoDB and/or RabbitMQ)
+## Booting a microservice (might need to install MongoDB and/or RabbitMQ)
     npm install
     npm start